 The case studies

 Local areas engaging with Transitional Safeguarding are already beginning to apply the approach in systems re-design and service delivery.
-This developmental stage makes the prospect of researching innovation in this context an exciting one, with opportunities for the Innovate Project to map closely how developments unfold and what challenges and opportunities are encountered along the way.
-Two different local authorities, organisations or networks in the UK will be involved as case studies of Transitional Safeguarding.
-Each case study will look at how practice or service innovations are developed in that specific system.
-We will consider why Transitional Safeguarding was chosen for that context and how local factors influence the way it is interpreted and implemented.
-We will explore the specific levers and barriers to innovation which are encountered in each site.
-Through this, we will learn more about the effectiveness of the Transitional Safeguarding approach and how it might be scaled and spread elsewhere.
+This developmental stage has made researching innovation in this context exciting, with opportunities for the Innovate Project to map closely how developments unfold and what challenges and opportunities are encountered along the way.
+We have considered with our case study sites why Transitional Safeguarding was chosen for that context and how local factors influence the way it is interpreted and implemented.
+We have explored the specific facilitators of, and barriers to, innovation which are encountered in each site.
+Learning is ongoing about the effectiveness of the Transitional Safeguarding approach and how it might be scaled and spread elsewhere.

 A short video introducing Transitional Safeguarding and how it will be featured in the Innovate Project has been produced by Dez Holmes and Susannah Bowyer, from Research in Practice.